cosmos/cosmos-sdk/docs/docs/core/00-baseapp.md

 ### BeginBlock State Updates

-During `BeginBlock`, the `deliverState` is set for use in subsequent `DeliverTx` ABCI messages.
-The `deliverState` is based off of the last committed state from the root store and is branched.
+During `BeginBlock`, the `finalizeBlockState` is set for use in subsequent `DeliverTx` ABCI messages.
+The `finalizeBlockState` is based off of the last committed state from the root store and is branched.
-Note, the `deliverState` is set to `nil` on [`Commit`](#commit).
+Note, the `finalizeBlockState` is set to `nil` on [`Commit`](#commit).

 ![BeginBlock](./baseapp_state-begin_block.png)

 ### DeliverTx State Updates

-The state flow for `DeliverTx` is nearly identical to `CheckTx` except state transitions occur on the `deliverState` and messages in a transaction are executed.
-Similarly to `CheckTx`, state transitions occur on a doubly branched state -- `deliverState`.
-Successful message execution results in writes being committed to `deliverState`.
+The state flow for `DeliverTx` is nearly identical to `CheckTx` except state transitions occur on the `finalizeBlockState` and messages in a transaction are executed.
+Similarly to `CheckTx`, state transitions occur on a doubly branched state -- `finalizeBlockState`.
+Successful message execution results in writes being committed to `finalizeBlockState`.
 Note, if message execution fails, state transitions from the AnteHandler are persisted.

 ![DeliverTx](./baseapp_state-deliver_tx.png)

 ### Commit State Updates

-During `Commit` all the state transitions that occurred in the `deliverState` are finally written to the root `CommitMultiStore` which in turn is committed to disk and results in a new application root hash.
+During `Commit` all the state transitions that occurred in the `finalizeBlockState` are finally written to the root `CommitMultiStore` which in turn is committed to disk and results in a new application root hash.
 These state transitions are now considered final.
-Finally, the `checkState` is set to the newly committed state and `deliverState` is set to `nil` to be reset on `BeginBlock`.
+Finally, the `checkState` is set to the newly committed state and `finalizeBlockState` is set to `nil` to be reset on `BeginBlock`.

 ![Commit](./baseapp_state-commit.png)